 But another important provision in the legislation will provide substantial premium tax credits (premium subsidies) and cost-sharing reductions to Americans who are receiving unemployment benefits at any time this year.

 The premium subsidies are retroactive to the start of the year, so people who receive unemployment compensation this year will be able to claim the additional subsidies for the first several months of the year when they file their 2021 tax returns (assuming they were enrolled in marketplace coverage during that time).
-But eligibility for robust cost-sharing reductions will depend on the marketplace being able to disregard income over 133% of the poverty level for people who are receiving unemployment compensation, and that won’t be available until the summer.
+But eligibility for robust cost-sharing reductions will depend on the marketplace being able to disregard income over 133% of the poverty level for people who are receiving unemployment compensation, and that won’t be available until the summer in most states.

 Full premium subsidies + strongest level of cost-sharing reductions